Plan A Plan B

-Plan A Plan B is a 2022 Indian Hindi-language romantic comedy film starring Riteish Deshmukh and Tamannaah; directed by Shashanka Ghosh and written by Rajat Arora.
+Plan A Plan B is a 2022 Indian Hindi-language romantic comedy film starring Riteish Deshmukh and Tamannaah Bhatia; directed by Shashanka Ghosh and written by Rajat Arora.
 It premiered on Netflix on 30 September 2022.

-Plot
+Synopsis

 Nirali's mother is a matchmaker.
-On one of her arranged marriages, Nirali's mother announces her retirement and hands over the business to Nirali.
+In one of her arranged marriages, Nirali's mother announces her retirement and hands over the business to Nirali.
 She also tells Nirali that she has already booked a shared working space and paid for it for a year.
 On the day she moves in, she finds out that her office is right next to the office of Kaustubh 'Kosty' Chogule, a divorce lawyer.
+Now both of them have to live in a shared spaced office while interacting with each other.